 The phrase “light lager” used to symbolize a beer that was low in calories, alcohol and taste, too.
 Five Boroughs, based in Brooklyn, N.Y., refuses to compromise, creating an unfiltered light lager that’s loaded with flavor.
 It’s made with German malts, spicy and herbal saaz hops, and prime NYC water, creating a “crushable” lager with a “clean bitterness,” says Suarez.
 “City Light dominates the light lager category without surrendering its definition.”

 Athletic Brewing is overhauling the nonalcoholic beer category with its lineup of alcohol-free sour ales, IPAs, stouts and other styles of craft beer.
 Gore is a big fan of the 50-calorie golden ale, made with organic malts and a blend of English and American hops.
-Upside Dawn is an “everyday beer that’s perfect for those looking to cut out alcohol completely, or just those looking to substitute for a healthier option from time to time.”
+Upside Dawn is an “everyday beer that’s perfect for those looking to cut out alcohol completely,” says Suarez.

 Read Next: The Best Nonalcoholic Beers